jenny-gerbracht/Orciraptor_agilis_2021/README.md

 ## Module 3: De novo transcriptome assembly, decontamination, ORF prediction

-1) Run assembly.sh.
+1) Run assembly.sh. to assemble the transcriptome from processed reads of all libraries.
 Outout is de novo transcriptome assembly of Orciraptor agilis as a fasta.
 2) Run blastn search with this transcriptome
     > Checked contigs with > 90% identity over a length of 100 nt, saved contig identifiers of all bacterial, viral, ribosomal and algal contigs in contaminants.txt
     > Remove these sequences from transcriptome with seqkit.sh